 - Increased stress

-And if you feel that constipation is a chronic issue or there is any cause for concern, speak with your doctor.
-He/she may have you try stool softeners, laxatives, or refer you to a registered dietitian for more individualized dietary care.
+If you feel that constipation is a chronic issue or there is any cause for concern, speak with your doctor.
+They may have you try stool softeners, or laxatives, or refer you to a registered dietitian for more individualized dietary care.

 Submersing yourself in water when taking a bath can also have risks.
-When in a bathtub, the water’s pressure around your body can cause a shift in your blood flow.
+During bathing, the water’s pressure surrounding your body can cause a shift in blood flow.
 Blood will begin to shift from your extremities (legs) to a more central location (heart).

-This sudden shift may increase your risk of stroke, reduce heart rate, and cause your heart to pump harder.
+This sudden shift may increase your risk of stroke, reduce your heart rate, and cause your heart to pump harder.
 Although research on this topic is conflicting.
-For example, some studies show benefits of hot water bathing.
-Yet others report an increase in cardiac complications.
+For example, some studies show the benefits of hot water bathing while others report an increase in cardiac complications (8).

-The temperature of the air can also determine risk for cardiac arrest in the bathroom.
+The temperature of the air can also determine the risk of cardiac arrest in the bathroom.

-It is a fact for most people that the temperature in your bathroom is often cooler than the rest of your house.
-Conversely, the temperature of the water in your bath or shower may be quite hot.
+For most people, the temperature in your bathroom is often cooler than the rest of your house as well as the water in your bath or shower.
 The greater this difference is, the higher your risk for a cardiac emergency.

-Thus, in order to prevent cardiac issues for yourself, try:
+Thus, to prevent cardiac issues for yourself, try: